pimutils/vdirsyncer/docs/contributing.rst

 Travis is slow, so you might want to run them locally too.
 For this, set up a virtualenv_ and run this inside of it::

-    make install-dev  # install vdirsyncer from the repo into the virtualenv make install-test  # install test dependencies
+    # install vdirsyncer from the repo into the virtualenv.
+Prerequisite for
+    # most other tasks.
+    make install-dev

+    make install-test  # install test dependencies
     make install-style  # install dependencies for stylechecking make install-docs  # install dependencies for building documentation